Time Travel for the Heteronormative

 .

-Jeffrey Hermann's work has appeared in Electric Literature, Okay Donkey, Trampset, and others.
-A full-length collection of flash fiction and prose poetry is forthcoming from ELJ Editions.
+Jeffrey Hermann's work has been published in Electric Literature, HAD, Okay Donkey, and others.

 Read his postcard.